Rachael Price: Lake Street Dive

-Price performs with Lake Street Dive, a band she started with Michael Calabrese, Bridget Kearney, and Mike (“McDuck”) Olson, who first met as students at the New England Conservatory of Music in 2004.
-Olson originally asked the members individually if they would be interested in joining a band and playing some of his original songs, as opposed to the big-band and blues styles that they had all been studying at N.E.C., which helped create a sort of songwriting niche in the NEC jazz composition department.
+Price performs with Lake Street Dive, a band she started with Michael Calabrese, Bridget Kearney, and Mike (“McDuck”) Olson, who first met as students at the New England Conservatory of Music (NEC) in 2004.
+Olson originally asked the members individually if they would be interested in joining a band and playing some of his original songs, as opposed to the big-band and blues styles that they had all been studying at NEC, which helped create a sort of songwriting niche in the NEC jazz composition department.
 Price and the rest of the band were joined by Akie Bermiss in 2017, and James Cornelison after Olson left in 2021.

 With help from an award from the John Lennon Songwriting Contest, Lake Street Dive recorded In this episode..., their debut album in 2006.
 They started touring soon afterward.
 Nonesuch released the album Side Pony in February 2016.
 Their previous album, Bad Self Portraits, was released in February 2014.

 Price says that she started to really notice the popularity in 2012.
 After several years of playing in bars around Boston and Cambridge, they began to amass a following after releasing an EP of covers, which helped them realize the satisfaction of simpler songs with catchy melodies, as opposed to the harmony-heavy standards that they were used to playing in jazz bands.